AztecProtocol/ec2-action-builder/README.md

 ## Overview

 This is a custom GitHub action to provision and manage self-hosted runners using AWS EC2 On-Demand and/or Spot instances.

 It offers multiple spot instance provisioning modes:

 - **None:** (default) Strictly On-Demand instances only
 - **SpotOnly**: Strictly Spot instances only
 - **BestEffort**: Use a Spot instance of same class and size when price is <= On-Demand
   - (Automatic fallback to On-Demand)
-- **MaxPerformance**: Use the largest spot instance in the same class for <= the On-Demand price
-  - (Automatic fallback to On-Demand)

 Supported operating system AMIs:
 - Amazon Linux
 - Ubuntu
 - Debian

 ## Why?

 ### Cost Savings